jarrodshingleton/yomls/content/authors/Jarrod/_index.md

 # Username (this should match the folder name)
 authors:
-- admin
+- Jarrod

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Super Brilliant ML dudez
+role: Co-author of YOMLS

 # Organizations/Affiliations
 organizations:
-- name: Yo Momma
+- name: US Army Operations Research Systems Analyst
   url: ""

 # Short bio (displayed in user profile at end of posts)